codegrits/CodeGRITS/docs/usage.md

 | Clion | 2022.2 - 2023.3 |
 | PhpStorm | 2022.2 - 2023.3 |

-Since CodeGRITS is still in its early developmental stage, even we believe it would work well, some minor issues may still exist.
+Since CodeGRITS is still in its early developmental stage, even though we believe it would work well, some minor issues may still exist.
 If you encounter any of them, please feel free to contact us or create a [GitHub Issue](https://github.com/codegrits/CodeGRITS/issues).